dotnet/roslyn/README.md

 ### Notes

 Caravela TODO: .NET SDK rollforward disabled in global.json because DisableImplicitNamespaceImports is set to true in various projects in .NET 6 Preview 7 which breaks most VB projects.
+!!!
+The exact version of .NET SDK as set in the global.json needs to be installed.
+Errors comming from not having this installed are misleading. !!!